cc8476/ccftp/Readme.md

 Description
 ===========

-ccftp is cli tool to finish your ftp work through cli
+ccftp is a cli tool to finish your ftp work through cli

 Requirements